MicrochipTech/AzureDemo_RNWF/avr128db48_rnwf02/README.md

 13. After the `BUILD SUCCESSFUL` message appears in the Output window, the application HEX file will be programmed onto the development Board.
 Once programming has finished, the board will automatically reset and start running its application code.

 14. Observe the debug messages that are being continuously output to the terminal window.
 The connection to Azure IoT Central is successful if telemetry messages are being continuously output to the terminal window.
-If the program appears to stall, you can hold down the `SW0` button on the AVR128DB48 Curiosity Nano board for approximately 4 seconds and then release the button to trigger a software reset.
+If the program appears to stall during the connection process, you can hold down the `SW0` user button on the AVR128DB48 Curiosity Nano board for approximately 4 seconds and then release the button to trigger a software reset.
 It may also be necessary to cycle power to the RNWF02PC Add On Board before resetting the AVR128DB48 Curiosity Nano board.

     <img src=".//media/Terminal_Output.png" width=700/>